Join Opinion page team for Zoom chat with author Kristen Cook

 The Arizona Daily Star Opinion team will host our weekly reader chat Thursday, July 15, at 2 p.m.
 Our special guest will be Kristen Cook, a local author.

-An almost-native Tucsonan, Cook is a writer, mom and budding ukulele player as well as a former columnist and award-winning reporter for the Arizona Daily Star for 26 years.
+An almost-native Tucsonan, Cook is a writer, mom and budding ukulele player as well as a former columnist and award-winning reporter for the Arizona Daily Star, where she worked for 26 years.
 She is also the author of two books: “This” and “That.”

 If you would like to join the conversation Thursday, email Opinion coordinator Sara Brown at sbrown@tucson.com, and she will email you the Zoom link; or, here is the meeting ID: 935 4617 8115 and password: 346308.